STIXProject/stixproject.github.io/about/index.md

 The primary way to use STIX is of course via commercial products.
 The [blog](http://stixproject.tumblr.com) is a good place to find announcements about new products that support STIX.

-If you're developing a product or tool, STIX is simply a set of XML schemas so any XML libraries are suitable for producing and consuming STIX.
+If you're developing a product or tool, the current STIX reference implementation is in XML so any XML libraries are suitable for producing and consuming STIX XML.
 The project also maintains open-source [Python bindings](https://github.com/STIXProject/python-stix) and other [utilities](https://gibhub.com/STIXProject) to make working with STIX at the code level easier.
+[Documentation](/documentation) and [suggested practices](/documentation/suggested-practices) as well as [examples](/documentation/idioms) can help you understand how to use STIX language concepts conceptually.

 <!-- ## Who is using STIX?
 Organizations that have publically announced that their products, services, or processes are using or supporting STIX, as well as [Trusted Automated eXchange of Indicator Information (TAXII™)](http://taxii.mitre.org/) and [Cyber Observables eXpression (CybOX™)](https://cybox.mitre.org/), are listed on the STIX in Use page on this website.